joeworld/consuming-endpoints-with-laravel/README.md

 Tests:- PHPUnit.
 Check tests/Feature directory to see all tests.

 app/Helpers:- To see all custom helpers.
+I limit the amount of data to be collected from the endpoint to 70, to increase this go to app/Helpers/Constants.php and change LIMIT_LIST value to which ever number you prefer.

 ***The Homepage shows all posts with their users like a blog format*** and you can further navigate to other users and their posts***